Information for Freshers

 The MCR arranges a programme of excursions, parties, drinks out and other activities for your first week in Sidney beginning the week before term officially begins.
 This year (2019) the fun starts on Friday 4th October and you can see the detailed timetable here.
 Our events are optional, and most are free: you are warmly invited to attend as many of these as you can!
 However, please pay particular attention to the college's compulsory events.

 The following college-organised events are compulsory for new students.
 Check the timetable for the specific timings:

 You may be able to borrow or hire a gown for the matriculation photo and dinner, but as they are also used for formal halls and graduation you may prefer to buy one.
 For guidance on buying the right gown, please check Freshers' Guide: Gowns.

-The MCR's Freshers' week timetable is ready!
-Including welcome drinks in the Knox-Snaw Room at 19:00 on Friday 4th October and welcome drinks the same day at 19:00.
+The MCR's Freshers' week timetable is here. !
+There is an information session and tea/coffee in the MCR at 12:00 on Friday 4th October and welcome drinks the same day at 19:00.
 This is a week of events to keep you busy and induct you into life at Cambridge.
-Download it here.
+Keep and eye on the timetable here.

 Cambridge University Students' Union (CUSU) and Sidney Sussex College Students' Union (SSCSU) both run Societies Fairs to introduce new students to the variety of student societies and activities in Cambridge: